jdboachie/softdrive/README.md

 # todo

 - [ ] make file uploads more robust. it should show progress, and handle errors better.
-- [ ] change orgId to teamId in the codebase
+- [ ] fix responsive design issues, especially on mobile.